 This course provides a detailed overview of muscles of the trunk as they relate to the practice of clinical massage therapy.
 There is a strong emphasis on precise palpation of muscles, tendons, bones, and ligaments in order to locate and assess tissues of the human body.
-(40 clock hours, 20 lecture & 20 lab)
+(40 clock hours / 2.25 quarter credits, 20 lecture & 20 lab)